NathanCodingJohnson/CS158C-Ocean-Modeling/project/README.md

 ```

 ### Step 4.2: Run the model with tsunami
 Next, run the model without wind to complete the experiment.
-Again, link everything from `input` and `code` to a directory called `run_tsunami`.
+Again, link everything from `input` and `code` to a directory called `run-tsunami`.
 Then, edit the `data` file to point to the modified ETAN file Created in the last part of the Creating Initial Conditions.ipynb.
 Then, submit the job script again to rerun the model.

 ### Step 5: Analyze the Results
 There are two notebooks provided for analysis: